dappnode/DAppNodeDocs/docs/user-guide/ui/access/cli.md

 ## Phisically by plugging a monitor and keyboard (Advanced)

 Your DAppNode will ask you for the password to log in.
-The default password is
+The default password is:

 P: `dappnode.s0`